|Deputy Chief of Probation|

 Ability to utilize community resources available for the treatment of the adult criminal offender.

-Ability to make decision within established policies and guidelines.
+Ability to make decisions within established policies and guidelines.

 Ability to establish effective working relationship with others.